Arcade and Attica 18: History

-By 2018, the locomotive was again in need of repair and put into the shop to have its condition assessed.
+By August 2018, the locomotive was again in need of repair and was taken out of service to undergo its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul.
 In March 2019, it was announced that its condition was worse than anticipated, and it would be out of service through the 2019 season.
-Repairs include replacement of the firebox, and once completed will allow continued operation.
+Repairs include partial replacement of the firebox, and once completed will allow continued operation.
 Reassembly was scheduled to begin in Spring of 2021.
+Additionally, its tender that was previously borrowed from No. 14 would later be replaced with Mississippian 2-8-0 No. 76's tender, No 18's old tender was cosmeticlly restored and is now on display along with No. 76 at the B&O Railroad Museum.